Our Promise - Sustainability & Transparency

 • Creating supplier loyalty through mutually beneficial goals.

 We seek to get as close as possible to the original source of our products.
-Knowing that everything we produce has an impact on the world, we want to take responsibility and limit that impact.
-We believe that fair trade is our duty, endeavouring always to use natural, ethically produced materials.
+Knowing that everything we produce has an impact on the world, we take responsibility and work to limit that impact.
+Fair trade is our duty—we consistently use natural, ethically produced materials and support sustainable practices.

 The simplest and best way for us to live sustainably is to reduce our consumption.
 That’s why our products are consciously designed with quality and longevity in mind.
 By lasting for years to come, Original Source and Supply items stand against throw-away fashion.